 The comment was not profound in the slightest bit, but it matched a lot of opinions out there.

-Most sports fans want to be involved in the game we are watching, being able to formulate our own opinions.
-For baseball, I personally like to see where a pitch lands in the zone, leaving me able to predict the call (and the strike zone) from my perspective.
-I don’t need a display to hand-feed it to me all night long, although, I admittedly enjoy seeing the zone during replays, especially with the newer 3D images, which are pretty cool.
+Most sports fans want to feel like they are a part of the game.
+We want to be able to formulate our own opinions.
+For baseball, I personally like to see where a pitch lands in the zone.
+That leaves me able to predict the call (and the strike zone) from my own perspective.
+I don’t need a display to hand-feed it to me all night long.
+Although, I admittedly enjoy seeing the zone during replays, especially with the newer 3D images, which are pretty cool.

 Plenty of people hit social media with opinions on the K-Zone when the season started.
 ESPN’s Buster Olney defended it on his blog back in April.
 In the same timeframe, Fansided shared a number of negative tweets on its site, while Awful Announcing said to give K-Zone a chance.